cornishcoder1/The-Green-Lorry/README.md

 **Quote Output Section**

 This section returns the generated quote information based on what options the user has selected.
-It displays a thank you message, distance surcharge (if applicable), item collection charge and quote total.
+It clearly displays a thank you message, distance surcharge (if applicable), item collection charge and most importantly the quote total.

 ![Screenshot of quote output section](./assets/screenshots/quote_output_section.png)